What is Business Credit for Property Investors?

 How can Property Investors Establish and Build Business Credit?

-Form a Business Entity: The first step to begin building business credit is to create a formal business entity, which could be an LLC, S-corporation, or C-corporation.
-As the business owner, you can also operate as a sole proprietor or partnership, but in most cases, you would need to request the creation of a business credit profile.
-You’ll typically file the paperwork to form your business entity with The Office of the Secretary of State or a similar government office in your state.
+Form a Business Entity: The first step in establishing business credit is to create a formal business entity, such as an LLC, S corporation, or C corporation.
+As the business owner, you can also operate as a sole proprietor or in a partnership, but in most cases, you will need to request the creation of a business credit profile.
+Business owners face fewer hurdles when acquiring property through a corporation or LLC compared to a sole proprietorship.

 When establishing your business entity, it’s also a good idea to create these information points, as the credit bureaus typically look for them:

-- Business Name (usually required for formation as well).
+- Business Name (usually required for formation as well)

-- Business address.
+- Business address

-- Business phone number.
+- Business phone number

-- Business email.
+- Business email

-- Website & social media profiles.
+- Website & social media profiles

 Establishing these identifiers also lends credibility to your business when working with lenders, property management companies, developers and contractors, banks, vendors, and other investors or investment groups.

 Open & Use Business Credit Cards: One of the benefits of establishing a separate business entity for your property investment activity is access to business credit cards.
 Many cards have higher credit limits and more perks and rewards than personal credit cards.
-Using and paying off your business credit card establishes and builds credit history.
+Using and paying off your business credit card helps establish and build your credit history.
+Higher credit limits improve your credit utilization ratio.

 Open Business Tradelines: Opening a business trade line or trade credit can further build your credit history.
 However, it’s essential to work with vendors that report to the major business credit bureaus (Dun & Bradstreet, Experian, and Equifax).
 Some popular vendors include:

-- Quill.
+- Quill

-- Grainger.
+- Grainger

-- Uline.
+- Uline

-- Summa Office Supplies.
+- Summa Office Supplies

-- Crown Office supplies.
+- Crown Office Supplies

 Get a DUNS Number: A DUNS number is a unique nine-digit identifier for businesses, essential for establishing business credit and credibility with lenders and suppliers.
 Property investors can apply for one through Dun & Bradstreet’s website.